kmariappan/strapi-plugin-toolkit/README.md

 ```

 # Step 1

-After installation create a config file as toolkit.config.js in the app Root directory with the following code.
+After installation, create a config file as toolkit.config.js in the app Root directory with the following code.

 ```js
 const fs = require("fs");